SITCOMTN-100

 What RubinTV is/isn’t#

 RubinTV is a python web app deployed via Phalanx.
-It is entirely decoupled from Rapid Analysis, with the data flow (thus far) being strictly one-way, from RA to RubinTV[3].
+It is entirely decoupled from Rapid Analysis in the sense that the two share no code and make no direct calls to one another: the bulk data flow is strictly one-way, from RA to RubinTV, via S3[3].
+There is, however, a thin control/status side-channel over Redis (RA publishes its cluster status, and RubinTV’s admin page publishes control commands back to RA) - this is described in the section on the boundary between RA and RubinTV.
 To date, everything displayed on RubinTV has been processed and uploaded via RA, but there is nothing that necessarily makes that the case.
 There are significant plans for data display (the Derived Data Visualization work) that will use RubinTV as frontend, and that will display data which will not have been produced by RA, e.g. EFD data.

 The RubinTV web app code lives here, and has been officially adopted by T&S. It is now deployed via Phalanx, which was necessary for authentication in order to be embargo-compliant.